department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 ### Can I keep my free life insurance if I’m disabled when I leave the military?

-You may be able to keep your free coverage for up to 2 years after the date you left the military if you're within 2 years of your separation date, **and**:
+You may be able to keep your free coverage for up to 2 years after the date you left the military if you're within 2 years of your separation date and:

 - You’re rated 100% disabled at the time of your discharge due to being totally unable to work, **or**
 - No matter your work status, you’ve had 1 of the following: